 I have already had many failed attempts to connect SkySafari with the SynScan module.
 Even with correct connection data, this often does not work, and I do not know why this is the case.
-Therefore I have tried some things I want to report on here.
+I therefore tried a couple of things that I want to report on here.
 But I can not see a clear line yet...

 For example, I asked myself whether it might be necessary to perform an alignment with the SynScan app first in order to establish the connection.
-This is not the case after tests by me.
+This is not the case according to my tests.
 By the way, I also thought that this was very unlikely, because I had looked at the protocol that SkySafari and the SynScan module exchange (SkySafari can save it as a file).